MAYA MARTIN-WESTHEIMER

 Book Chapter—2024-25

-FIELD GUIDE
+ROCKPOOL RESIDENCY: FIELD GUIDE

 The Floorplan Fieldguide is a curated exploration of ecology around eastern suburbs of Sydney, identifying native birds, saline habitats, and coastal flora.
-Combining art and ecology, it offers a creative and educational lens into the unique biodiversity of the area, encouraging deeper engagement with the natural environment.
+Combining art and ecology, it offers a creative and educational lense into the unique biodiversity of the area, encouraging deeper engagement with the natural environment.

 Writer/Researcher